Refine Your Results

 Interviewed by Joan Wagnon and Duane Goossen

-Sebelius ran for the legislature to "go home."
-Her kids were ages 2 and 5 and she was eager to get out of a demanding job to spend more time at home--better work-life balance.
-She discussed the changes in the culture of the legislature and state government she experienced over the 30 plus years she served in public office.
-When both US Senate seats came open in 1996, a fissure was created in the Republican party when Brownback challenged Sheila Frahm for one of the seats.
-She notes the insurance industry was very partisan and tilted Show Moretoward the industry side.
-The discussion of budget issues with Goossen and Sebelius show their creativity in solving problems, even though her experience as governor was bookended by recessions.
-School finance also posed some unique challenges because the Great Recession got in the way of the court's mandates.
-Phill Kline, the Attorney General was urging Republicans to do nothing.
-The BEST teams they created were important in solving the budget crisis.
-The interview concludes with some discussion of her selections of Lt.
-Governors and her experiences at HHS and her activities after leaving government service.
-Show Less
+Kathleen Sebelius ran for the legislature to "go home."
+Her kids were ages two and five and she was eager to get out of a demanding job to spend more time at home--better work-life balance.
+In her 2022 oral history interview, she discussed the changes in the culture of the legislature and state government she experienced over the 30-plus years she served in public office.
+She observed that when both US Senate seats for Kansas came open in 1996, and Sam Brownback challenged incumbent Sheila Frahm for one of the seats, a fissure Show Morewas created in the Republican party.
+Sebelius observed the insurance industry being very partisan and tilted toward the industry interests.
+Her discussion of budget issues during her terms as governor reveals her problem-solving process, even though her time in office was bookended by recessions.
+School finance also posed some unique challenges during her administration because the Great Recession got in the way of the court's mandates.
+Phill Kline, the Kansas Attorney General at the time urged Republicans to do nothing regarding school finance.
+The BEST teams created in the Sebelius administration were important to solving the budget crisis.
+This interview concludes with discussion of her selections of Lt.
+Governors and her experiences at the US Department of Health and Human Services (HHS) and her activities after leaving government service.

 Interview of Eunice Rolfs, August 29, 2024